afadilla13/Mission-to-Mars/README.md

 # Mars Data Scraping and Analysis

-This repository provides a comprehensive guide to scraping and analyzing Mars data from two distinct sources: Mars News and Mars Temperature Data.
+This repository provides a comprehensive guide to scraping and analyzing Mars data from various sources, including Mars News and Mars Temperature Data.
 The project involves using web scraping techniques to gather relevant information, followed by data analysis and visualization.

 ## Table of Contents
 - [Introduction](#introduction)